WICG/navigation-api/README.md

         1. `appHistory.transition.finished` fulfills with undefined.
         1. `appHistory.transition` becomes null.
         1. Queue a new `SameDocumentNavigationEntry` indicating success.
-    1. Alternately, if the promise passed to `event.transitionWhile()` rejects:
+    1. Alternately, if any promise passed to `event.transitionWhile()` rejects:
         1. `appHistory.current` fires `finish`.
         1. `navigateerror` fires on `window.appHistory` with the rejection reason as its `error` property.
         1. Any loading spinner UI stops.